patrick91/strawberry-workshop/docs/content/docs/03-pagination/02-duplicated-code.md

 And we'll avoid having to change the code in multiple places if we need to change the type.

-All our type in future will have this method.
+To make our code easier to use, all our types in future will have this method.